Lyngen Alps Norway

 Pros

-• Terrain includes everything from easy bowls to challenging couloirs.
+- Terrain includes everything from easy bowls to challenging couloirs & even tree-skiing.

 Cons

-• Increasingly popular ski-touring region with some 'easy access' terrain can get tracked during the peak season.
+- Increasingly popular ski-touring region where some of the 'easy access' terrain can get tracked-out during the peak winter season.

 Pro or Con (depending on your perspective!)